troy-skim/DLLBoardGame/README.md

 # DLLBoardGame

 A Board Game made with Doubly Linked List.
-DoublyLinkedList.java was copied from the book Data Structures and Algorithms in Java, Sixth Edition, by Michael T. Goodrich, Roberto Tamassia, and Michael H. Goldwasser.
+DoublyLinkedList.java was copied from the book Data Structures and Algorithms in Java, Sixth Edition, by Michael T. Goodrich, Roberto Tamassia, and Michael H. Goldwasser.  <br />
+Created as a project at NYU. <br />
 Finished on July 12, 2023.

 ## Folder Structure